 When you change the headlight on your Dakota, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Because you have to start somewhere2005 Dodge Dakota SLT 4.7L V8 Crew Cab Pickup
+Learn how to diagnose and fix minor oil leaks in your car2005 Dodge Dakota SLT 4.7L V8 Crew Cab Pickup